crosscompute/crosscompute-policies/privacy.md

 We may share User Personal Information with your permission, so we can perform services you have requested.

-We may share User Personal Information with a limited number of third-party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Statement.
+We may share User Personal Information with a limited number of third-party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Policy.
 Our vendors perform services such as payment processing, customer support ticketing, network data transmission, and other similar services.

 We may share User Personal Information if we are involved in a merger, sale, or acquisition.
 If any such change of ownership happens, we will ensure that it is under terms that preserve the confidentiality of User Personal Information, and we will notify you on our website or by email before any transfer of your User Personal Information.
-The organization receiving any User Personal Information will have to honor any promises we have made in our Privacy Statement or in our Terms of Service.
+The organization receiving any User Personal Information will have to honor any promises we have made in our Privacy Policy or in our Terms of Service.

 ### Public Information on CrossCompute